Learning Outcomes

 The buyer’s solicitor must:

-- Check for an unbroken chain of ownership from the good root to the seller.
+- Check for an unbroken chain of ownership from the good root to the seller, including all transmissions (conveyances, mortgages, deeds of gift, assents) and any releases/discharges of mortgages.

-- Ensure all documents are properly stamped and executed as deeds.
+- Ensure all documents are properly executed as deeds for their date, and properly stamped.

-- Identify all burdens (e.g., covenants, easements) and ensure they are specified in the contract.
+Identify all burdens (e.g., covenants, easements), confirm enforceability, and ensure they are specified in the contract.

-- Conduct Land Charges searches against all estate owners since 1926.
+Conduct Land Charges searches against all estate owners since 1926 for their periods of ownership, including variations of names and historic counties.

 Practical Steps (Unregistered Titles)

-- Raise requisitions on any missing documents, inconsistencies, or defects.
+- Raise requisitions on any missing documents, inconsistencies, defects in execution/stamping, or unclear property descriptions.

 Scenario: You act for a buyer of unregistered land.
 The epitome of title includes a conveyance dated 1990, a mortgage dated 1995, and an assent dated 2010.
 Which is the best candidate for a good root of title?